General Grant Grove: Ozone pollution, climate change and the groves' future

 Another issue of growing importance to the Grove is anthropogenic air pollution.
 National Park Service employees fear that greenhouse gas emissions have increased temperatures, and that the increased temperatures have already negatively altered the habitats of the national parks and that ozone affects sequoia seedling growth.
 Research has indicated that climate change has already affected Kings Canyon.
 Rising temperatures have pushed the snow line higher into the mountains.
 The higher snow line will likely lessen water storage, change species' habitats, and make fires more severe.
 Because the sequoias of General Grant Grove thrive under a distinct set of conditions, the impact of climate change could result in habitat loss for the trees, as fewer areas within the park will retain the conditions necessary for the sequoias' survival.
 Specifically, an increase in the temperature could lead to failure in sequoia regeneration and increased mortality from long droughts.
 Current restoration plans aim to slow the effects of climate change through reducing air pollution within the parks and the greater San Joaquin Valley.
 Kings Canyon is among the leading parks in this effort.
 But since climate change occurs as a result of human activity mainly outside the park, the larger problems of air quality will continue to pose a challenge to the survival of the ancient trees despite efforts by the National Park Service to remedy the impacts.

-The park today
+Description

 General Grant Grove consists of a number of sequoia trees situated around a half-mile loop.
 Visitors have access to a number of trails, including Big Stump Trail, Redwood Canyon Trail, and the Big Baldy Trail.
 The Panoramic Viewpoint also offers unmatched views of the entire grove.
 From the viewpoint, hikers have access to a lookout at 7,520 feet to the northeast of Grant Grove.
-In addition to the General Grant Tree, which stands a colossal 270 feet tall and 107 feet around, the Robert E. Lee tree stands an imposing 254 feet tall and is the eleventh largest tree in the world.
+In addition to the General Grant Tree, which stands a colossal 270 feet tall and 107 feet around, Grant Grove is also home to the eleventh largest tree in the world, which stands an imposing 254 feet tall.